English

 Reading

-At Sharrow we believe in providing quality books for the children to read.
-We use a range of different reading schemes so that the children don’t become too familiar with one particular style.
-Children need to read a range of genre so we have fiction and non fiction books in order to develop a range of reading skills.
+We believe in providing quality books for our children to read.
+We use a range of different texts, so that the children don’t become too familiar with one particular style.
+This prepares them so that they are able to apply the same reading skills, no matter what genre, in different contexts.

 Our approach to teaching Reading